WET-tool/glm-py/docs/index.md

 ### JSON

-Tools to convert JSON data to `.nml` format data.
+Convert JSON data to `.nml` format data.
 Useful for handling client requests if GLM is deployed within a web API / REST API.

 ### Simulations

-Classes to handle running GLM simulations and processing output data into CSV, JSON, or NetCDF files or generating a JSON stream to pass onto clients.
+Run GLM simulations and process output data into CSV, JSON, or NetCDF files or generate a JSON stream to pass onto clients.